 When I’m on the New York Times, of which I am a subscriber, there is a popup ad that says something about the paper always seeking the truth.
 I’m sure the Times and all the publications who missed or downplayed the significance of Ms. Milano’s own tweets regarding the origins of #metoo do always seek out the truth and to inform the public by passing along that truth to their readers.
 It’s an incredibly important function.
 In the world and country we live in now it may be the single most important function of any of our failing institutions.
 But in this case, the truth is that the Times and a host of other first-rate publications failed to get to the exact truth behind the #metoo phenomenon and to get this movement’s origin story right.

 The Lena Dunham piece was among the first wave of articles on the Harvey Weinstein scandal published in the Times.
 This was at a moment when everyone remotely interested in this slowly breaking story, and that included, if reports are to be believed, most everyone in the entertainment industry, would have been, as I was, devouring every word published in the New York Times or anywhere else where this story and its many sidebars were being published.
-And as just about anyone who is regularly consuming news or political information on the Times would readily tell you, the comments sections are usually a must-read extension to the news or commentary in the main articles.
+And as just about anyone who is regularly consuming news or political information on the Times knows, the comments sections are usually a must-read extension to the news or commentary in the main articles.

 I have more than a bit of ADD and the levels of irony here have been hard for me to keep track of.
 To an article that calls out men for their silence on the subject of the sexual harassment of women in Hollywood, I speak up and write a comment that suggests that men in Hollywood would not solve this problem for women, that women would need to do this themselves, and that women who had been victimized by the sexual predations of men in the entertainment industry should come forward by simply saying ‘me too.’

 And then five days later, whoosh!
 That very idea is now a worldwide movement.